Mark Luborsky

 Research Focus

-His research focuses on lifecourse reorganization and continuity of meaning and function.
+His research focuses on life-course reorganization and continuity of meaning and function.
 Topics include physical disability (polio; mobility loss), mental health, and normative biases in development theory.
 Continuously funded since 1987 by several NIH agencies, he served as a permanent reviewer for two review panels.
 Current funding includes R01 grants from the NIA, NICHD, NIMH, and NIAID.
 Some of these are multi-city studies of meanings, health and function, using ethnographic, epidemiological, and standardized methods.

 Ongoing multidisciplinary work in distressed urban settings examines lives lived within a heritage of toxic industrial chemicals.
-Studies are designed to promote wise use of Michigan rivers and evaluate intersections of cultural, biological, and behavioral aspects of exposures and harms from bioacumulative toxins.
-The work features leadership in use of local teams comprised of older and young Detroit residents for harm reduction.� Watch this short video about the riverwalkers.
-Another initiative currently running is "Follow the Lines: Environmental Legacy, Health & Fishing the Detroit River'" a mult-media interactive educational community museum exhibit. http://goo.gl/f9Chj8
+Studies are designed to promote wise use of Michigan rivers and evaluate intersections of cultural, biological, and behavioral aspects of exposures and harms from bioaccumulative toxins.
+The work features leadership in use of local teams comprised of older and young Detroit residents for harm reduction, such as The Riverwalkers.
+Another initiative currently running is "Follow the Lines: Environmental Legacy, Health & Fishing the Detroit River'" a multi-media interactive educational community museum exhibit.

-Currently, working with wounded active duty military service members with spinal cord injuries he is seeking the critical features shaping longterm outcomes and social integration in a project with his collaborators Cathy Lysack, Ph.D.� at the IOG and Seth Messinger, PhD (UMBC) with support from the US Department of Defense��� https://research.wayne.edu/rwnews/article.php?id=1168
+Currently, working with wounded active duty military service members with spinal cord injuries he is seeking the critical features shaping long-term outcomes and social integration in a project with his collaborators Cathy Lysack, Ph.D. at the IOG and Seth Messinger, PhD (UMBC) with support from the US Department of Defense.

-A recently completed project in Rwanda, "Prevention for Positives: Intervention-linked Research on HIV-Infected People (FHI/USAID) is designed to conduct basic research and develop targeted interventions to prevent viral transmission by HIV+ persons, and to enhance Rwanda national research capacity in the social sciences in collaboration with the health ministries.�
+A recently completed project in Rwanda, "Prevention for Positives: Intervention-linked Research on HIV-Infected People (FHI/USAID) is designed to conduct basic research and develop targeted interventions to prevent viral transmission by HIV+ persons, and to enhance Rwanda national research capacity in the social sciences in collaboration with the health ministries.

 He publishes on basic theory, critical qualitative methods, and some on interventions.
 Results have led to new measures of health and quality of life in the CDC's National Health Interview Study, guidelines for assessing depression in the elderly, and for improving utilization of adaptive devices.

-Actively dedicated to training, he is co-director of "Global Bridges to Advance Health Care Research Careers for Junior Researchers," the Strategic Research Program in Health Care Sciences (SFO-V) at Karolinska Institutet a Sweden nationally funded by SFO-V initiative for junior researchers international development, under program Bridging Research and Practice for Better Health (http://ki.se/sfo-vard) at Karolinska Institutet (KI) and Umea University (UmU).
-Since 2002 he serves on the Michigan Urban Center for African American Research (MCUAAAR) a University of Michigan and Wayne State University collaboration� to empirically investigate and reduce health disparities among minority older adults, funded by the National Center on Minority Health and Health Disparities, National Institutes of Health. mcuaaar.wayne.edu/
+Actively dedicated to training, he is co-director of "Global Bridges to Advance Health Care Research Careers for Junior Researchers," the Strategic Research Program in Health Care Sciences (SFO-V) at Karolinska Institutet a Sweden nationally funded by SFO-V initiative for junior researchers international development, under program Bridging Research and Practice for Better Health at Karolinska Institutet (KI) and Umea University (UmU).
+Since 2002 he serves on the Michigan Urban Center for African American Research (MCUAAAR) a University of Michigan and Wayne State University collaboration to empirically investigate and reduce health disparities among minority older adults, funded by the National Center on Minority Health and Health Disparities, National Institutes of Health.

 Education